 As more and more retail banks start to embrace cryptocurrency, crypto on-ramps are much more common than they used to be.
 That should be great news for everyone, but remember that banks are in direct competition with decentralized cryptocurrencies.
-As the saying goes, “If you can’t beat them, join them!”
+The saying goes, “If you can’t beat them, join them!”

 The trick is to choose the right bank and the right on-ramp.
 You might want to trade off pseudonymity against cost, for example.
 It depends on your circumstance.
-We outline 7 of the best ways to buy crypto from your bank and answer some of the most common questions on the matter.
+We outline the 7 best ways to buy crypto from your bank and answer some of the most common questions.

 7 Ways to Buy Bitcoin With a Bank Account

 All the platforms we look at are well known, of a certain reputation, and are regarded as safe.
 They all have their unique selling points, but I’ll concentrate on the buying and selling of Bitcoin using fiat money.
 We’ll compare the BTC price, fees, and restrictions and check the small print for each platform.